This article was updated April 30, 2022.

 - Completing questionnaires.
 Completing lengthy questionnaires about internal controls, which are then assessed by the customer or client.

 - Getting a third-party assessment.
 Providing third-party assessments, such as the International Organization for Standardization (ISO), or other similar certifications.

 Achieve Supply Chain Objectives

-A SOC for Supply Chain Examination can also help an organization’s customers or clients achieve key supply chain objectives, such as:
+A SOC report for supply chain can also help an organization’s customers or clients achieve key supply chain objectives, helping them to accomplish the following:

-- Establishing a common set of criteria for disclosures about manufacturing, production, or distribution systems
+- Establish a common set of criteria for disclosures about manufacturing, production, or distribution systems

-- Creating a common set of criteria for assessing control effectiveness and design
+- Create a common set of criteria for assessing control effectiveness and design

-- Reducing required communication between organizations related to information about the manufacturing, production, or distribution system
+- Reduce required communication between organizations related to information about the manufacturing, production, or distribution system

-- Providing a standard for communicating relevant information without being required to disclose trade secrets, patents, or other intellectual property
+- Provide a standard for communicating relevant information without being required to disclose trade secrets, patents, or other intellectual property

-- Maintaining a standard for organizations when comparing various vendors or suppliers
+- Maintain a standard when comparing various vendors or suppliers

 By helping customers and clients achieve their supply chain objectives through completing a SOC for Supply Chain Examination, organizations can strengthen customer and client relations as well as demonstrate compliance through internal controls.

-A SOC for Supply Chain Examination can help reveal, mitigate, or address disruptions associated with common operational challenges including:
+A SOC report for supply chain can help reveal, mitigate, or address disruptions associated with common operational challenges, including:

 - Regulatory or compliance changes